shikiinai/worlds/content/index.md

 	- Characters generally stay within their world.
 Kaito and Kaia are travelers, so they can interact with anyone and everyone!
 	- **✓ Fan art**: there's an ongoing competition for the top 3 characters with the most art!
 I try to list them out every so often
 	- **✓ Headcanons**: who knows, they might become canon
 	- **✓ Ships**: be cringe and free, but don't be nasty about it.
-Don't yuck other people's yum!
+Don't yuck other people's yum.
 	- **⚠ Fanfiction**: keep it SFW (no sex please. moderate gore / whump / horror is OK)
 	- **☓ Kinning**
 - Characters with different permissions will have them listed at the top of the page, e.g. [[Aozora Kaia]]